Sebastian van Baalen

 - Visiting address:

 Sebastian van Baalen is a doctoral candidate in peace and conflict research at the Department of Peace and Conflict Research at Uppsala University.
 His research interests primarily include the dynamics of civil war and its short- and long-term consequences, with a special focus on rebel governance.
-His dissertation focuses on the relation between rebel governance and postwar violence in Côte d'Ivoire.
+His dissertation focuses on the relation between rebel governance and postwar politics in Côte d'Ivoire.
 He has previously worked at Sipri and Stockholm University.